 The Parties further agree this Letter of Understanding is subject to a change as a result of the resolution of pending citations from Cal-OSHA regarding the subject of PIT certification.

-C. J. Wallace T. Johnson
+Very truly yours, C. J. Wallace T. Johnson

 Paul Weiser, Chairman of the Walking Bosses/ Foremen Negotiating Committee